suvangipaul/NFQ/README.md

 ## Inspiration

 1. We believe this hackathon is a great opportunity for our career-boost.
 It also is a great learning point to pitch new ideas, learn, improve our present skills and find the right approach to make this project successful.
 2. Dating is a struggle when it comes to LGBTQ community.
-We thought of developing an app when geologically locates everyone interested, create personalized choices.
+We thought of developing an app which geologically locates everyone interested, creates personalized choices.
-3. To attract students globally, building a good UI is also necessary.
+3. To attract the people, building a good UI is also necessary.
 We have focused on this aspect and have implemented a professional and simple UI.

 ## What it does

 NFQ is an app for like-minded people who wish to explore their relationship desires in a safe place.
 One can create a profile which later helps in personalized recommendations.
-There is also an option of chatting and finding out whom you would like to catch up with, and a news section.
+There is also an option of chatting and finding out whom you would like to catch up with, along with a news section to stay upadated.

 ## How we built it

 We started off by planning and customizing the UI design and what major things to include.
-Then we proceeded to build the backend, deal with database then tested and finalized.
+Then we proceeded to build the backend, deal with database then finalized.
 To make this project, we used many tech stacks and APIs.
 Some of them include - Typescript, Google Maps API, NodeJS, ExpressJS, MongoDB, Mongoose, Auth0.

 ## Challenges we ran into